X1 Box

 .xbe files, which means some games might still refuse to boot depending on your xemu BIOS.Don’t panic if your 7.5GB file suddenly drops to 1.2GB.
 Standard “Redump” ISOs include a video partition and massive amounts of “empty” data to fill the physical disc.
 An XISO only keeps the actual game data.
 It’s better for your hard drive and faster for the emulator to read.

-game.iso to game.xiso does nothing; the internal file system must be converted.game.iso before converting.PS3 emulation on Android has officially arrived, but it comes with a major caveat: the…
+game.iso to game.xiso does nothing; the internal file system must be converted.game.iso before converting.For over a decade, Android has served as the premier mobile platform for retro gaming…